semyou/Gravity-Form-Post-Update-with-List-support/README.md

 Gravity-Form-Post-Update-with-List-support
 ==========================================

-Modified Gravity Form Post Update to support list and also to avoid d
+Modified Gravity Forms Update Post to support list and also to avoid duplicate entries in the DB.
+This version deletes old database entries even if fields are not flagged as unique.
+It also diplays the list element properly.